codenotallk/calculator/README.md

 Now I have a common send.

 Now I have the server running.
 Now the next step is add a endpoint calculate.
 Bye

+## Part 1 - Step 2 - Create the calculate endpoint.

+I'm still in the step 1, but I will implement the calculate endpoint To receive the message I'll create a DTO (Data Transfer Object).

+It's just performing a plus operation. or sum operation. that's it. bye.